4C Strategies>News>‘Permacrisis’ is the word of 2022. What does this tell us about the state of crisis management?

 How do we change this?

-If securing a safer future for everyone boils down to managing a crisis (or permacrisis), that’s actually very achievable.
+If securing a safer future for society boils down to managing a crisis (or permacrisis), that’s achievable, but it’s important we don’r always make the same mistakes.
+We must learn from the past.

 From extreme weather to global pandemics to the fallout of war, we have grappled with a string of concurrent global crises on an unprecedented scale, all within the space of a few years.
 This quickening pace of crises may well be a sign of things to come, but that doesn’t mean we have to watch on helplessly.